github/rest-api-docs-md/repos/{owner}/{repo}/actions/secrets/{secret_name}/get.md

 - `owner` (string, required): The account owner of the repository.
 The name is not case sensitive.
 - `repo` (string, required): The name of the repository without the `.git` extension.
 The name is not case sensitive.
 - `secret_name` (string, required): The name of the secret.

+## Operation Description

+Gets a single repository secret without revealing its encrypted value.

+The authenticated user must have collaborator access to the repository to use this endpoint.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.